vakor50/SimpleList/README.md

 ### Planned Functionality & To-Do

 - Clock along header:  Tuesday, Oct.
 3, 2017		10:51 PM
-- Include option to delete tasks
 - tasks are stored in browser localStorage
+- on submit, move focus to the task input box
+- align/arrange remove and check boxes

 ### Completed

 - Re-organize layout so that adding is on the left and the task list is on the right
 - switch colors of completed and incomplete tasks
 - reduce size of chevron icon next to tasks
+- Include option to delete tasks